 “Downton Abbey” coming back on is probably the best thing that’s happened all month, right?
-How many of us absolutely love this show??
+How many of us absolutely love this show?
 Then let’s celebrate with scones!

 I have a good friend from high school who writes a food blog of her own.
-She is a natural in the kitchen, but more than that, she is creative about how to present and enjoy the food she prepares.
+She is a natural in the kitchen, but more than that, she is very creative about how to present and enjoy the food she prepares.
 Like many of us, she is an avid “Downton Abbey” fan.
 She once talked about hosting a Downton party sometime during the season, complete with festive English treats.
-She lives in New York so the distance would not have allowed us to participate in something so fun together.
+She lives in New York so the distance would not have allowed us to participate in something so cute together.
 But her idea sparked the need for some British influenced goodies of my own!
 If you don’t watch “Downton Abbey” at all, make do with my obsession, because I am certain we all like scones!

 When the weather is still chilly, I think there is nothing more refreshing than the flavors of orange and cranberry together.
 Orange and cranberry are often seen in winter goodies but they create a warmth that reminds me of summer.
 The floral sweetness from the honey compliments the occasional semi-tart cranberry bursts… and is topped off with fresh orange zest!
 Make these even more memorable and serve with butter, jams and your favorite tea.
 Enjoy!!

 1 1/4 cups White Wheat or Whole Wheat Flour